 The format of the allergy module draws on clinical cases and uses a variety of interactive tools to enhance learning.

-The e-learning course has been developed by Newcastle University, Newcastle Hospitals NHS Foundation Trust and the NIHR Newcastle Training School as part of the NIHR Newcastle Biomedical Research Centre in Ageing and Chronic Disease.
+This online course has been developed by Newcastle University, Newcastle Hospitals NHS Foundation Trust and the NIHR Newcastle Training School as part of the NIHR Newcastle Biomedical Research Centre in Ageing and Chronic Disease.

 You will be taught by staff with experience and expertise in allergy, such as Dr Gillian Vance, Clinical Senior Lecturer and Honorary Consultant Paediatric Allergist.